core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 In such a particular setup, the client may also have an early knowledge of the phantom request, i.e., it will be possible for the server to safely omit the parameter 'ph_req' from the informative response to the observation request (see {{ssec-server-side-informative}}).
 In this case, the client can include a No-Response Option {{RFC7967}} with value 16 in its Observe registration request, which results in the server suppressing the informative response.
 As a consequence, the observation request only informs the server that there is one additional client interested to take part in the group observation.

 While the considered client is able to simply set up its multicast address and start receiving multicast notifications for the group observation, sending an observation request as above allows the server to increment the observer counter.
-This helps the server to assess the current number of clients interested in the group observation over time (e.g., by using the method in {{sec-rough-counting}}), which in turn can play a role in deciding to cancel the group observation.
+This helps the server to assess the current number of clients interested in the group observation over time (e.g., by using the method in {{sec-rough-counting}}), which in turn can play a role in deciding to cancel the group observation (see {{ssec-server-side-cancellation}}).

 ## Informative Response ## {#ssec-client-side-informative}